Upturn unsubscribed user

 • Acquisition Price (USD millions): 28300

-• Strategic Rationale: Expanded Oracle's presence in the Retail and Hospitality Industries
+• Strategic Rationale: Expanded Oracle's presence in the healthcare IT market, providing a platform for new growth opportunities.

 Growth Trajectory and Initiatives